Background

 Biomechanics

 Rotational Load Bearing.
-The 1lb+ mass increases rotational inertia, forcing the recruitment of the rotator cuff, deltoids, and brachioradialis to stabilize the arc, converting the movement into kinetic chain resistance training.
+The 1lb+ mass increases rotational inertia, forcing the recruitment of the rotator cuff, deltoids, and brachioradialis to stabilize the arc, converting the movement into kinetic chain resistance.

 Best For